discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 Precast <Skill name="surgeofthemists" /> before the boss is vulnerable.<br/>
 Swap to <Skill name="legendaryassassinstance" /> at or below 10% energy to proc <Trait name="Charged Mists"/>.<br/><br/>
 In <Effect name="exposed"/> burst with <Skill name="citadelbombardment" />, <Skill name="chillingisolation" />, <Skill name="shacklingwave" /> and <Skill name="deathstrike" /> under <Skill name="impossible odds"/>.
-- Disable <Skill name="impossible odds"/> to fit in another <Skill name="chillingisolation" /> and reactive it to empty your energy fully.
+- Disable <Skill name="impossible odds"/> to fit in another <Skill name="chillingisolation" /> and reactivate it to fully empty your energy.

 Swap to <Skill name="legendaryrenegadestance" /> after the dome explosion.<br/>
 Share <Boon name="Might"/>, <Boon name="Alacrity"/>, cast <Skill name="icerazorsire" /> and <Skill name="chillingisolation" />.<br/>
-After the tail swipe burst with <Skill name="citadelbombardment" /> and any available sword skill depending of the % of the boss.
+After the tail swipe burst with <Skill name="citadelbombardment" /> and any available sword skills depending of the % of the boss.

-Swap to staff when the boss is phased, and prepare to capture North circle.
+Swap to staff when the boss is phased and prepare to capture North circle.
 <InformationBlock title="Tips">
-- You can tank the boss by staying in front of it after the dome explosion while your party go stack behind, watch out for the auto attack (a right handed dagger hit).<br/>By moving inside the hitbox to rejoin your party behind the boss, you will trigger the tail swipe attack which will delay the orange blast AoE by one auto.
+- You can tank the boss by staying in front of it after the dome explosion while your party goes to stack behind, watch out for the auto attack (a right handed dagger hit).<br/>By moving inside the hitbox to rejoin your party behind the boss, you will trigger the tail swipe attack which will delay the orange blast AoE by one auto.
 </InformationBlock><br/><br/>
 </CMInformation>
 <IdealRotation>